This article covers:

 New York’s employee management regulations differ significantly from federal law.
 Federal statutes typically apply to employers with 15 or more employees, while state policies extend protections to employers with four or more employees.
 Employment agencies and labor unions are also required to comply with these laws.

-For starters, minimum wage policies in New York vary across the different cities of the state.
-An employee must be paid the minimum wage rate of the location they work in, and not the location of the company they work for.
+For starters, minimum wage and overtime pay vary across different regions of New York State.
+An employee must be paid the minimum wage rate of their location, not the location of the company they work for.
 These are as follows:

 What are the Hiring, Working and Termination Laws in New York?